avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 Ok, I have now cleaned the the text data, applied Vader Sentiment Analysis to label the sentiment for each tweet.
 What's next on the agenda?

-Next stop Top Modelling!
+Next stop is Top Modelling!
 Well sort of.
 First I will need to prepare the text data even more before running the topic models which will be discussed in my next blog post 😉.

-With the combination of Topic Modelling and Sentiment Analysis, I will be able to start to form a story of the topics discussed and majority of feeling towards that subject throughout the election.
+With the combination of Topic Modelling and Sentiment Analysis, I will be able to start to form a story of the topics discussed and identify a sentiment trend towards that subject throughout the election.